dukeofharen/php-view-class/README.md

 # php-view-class
 A very simple but flexible view rendering engine for PHP.
+The folder "example" contains a simple example of how the class works.
+No special configurations are needed for the class to work.